POLE DANCING

 Remember to keep your legs straight just when you lift your pelvis up so you don’t catch your hands between your legs!

-Unlock the Invert with Pole Place’s Online Classes!
+Learn the Basic Invert Pole with Online Classes

 The content of this article is informative.
 Never try new exercises without the presence of an experienced instructor.